How to Cook Whole Spaghetti Squash

 spaghetti squash baked and sliced in half on baking sheet with spoon

 There are so many options for this healthy, low-fat, gluten-free squash to be used as pasta.
-Whether simply adding a few seasonings and eating it as is or topping it with a marinara or vegan alfredo sauce, it is sure to please even the pickiest of eaters.
+Whether simply adding a few seasonings and eating it as is or topping it with this oil-free marinara or my vegan alfredo sauce, it is sure to please even the pickiest of eaters.

 What is spaghetti squash?